Get insider access

 The best Windows laptop we've tested overall is the HP Spectre x360 14 (2024), a premium 2-in-1 laptop.
 This laptop is a great choice for most people as it's lightweight, remarkably well-built, and offers good performance for light productivity tasks like text processing, spreadsheets, web browsing, and video playback.
 It's configured with Intel's new Core Ultra CPUs and features a sharp 2.8k OLED display, a spacious keyboard, and an easy-to-use haptic touchpad.
 The display supports pen input using Microsoft Pen Protocol technology, although not every model includes a stylus.
 You get a decent port selection with one USB-A Port and two USB-Cs that support Thunderbolt 4, power delivery, and more.
 The battery lasts around eleven hours for light use, so you can make it through the day on a single charge.
 Unfortunately, this laptop uses soldered RAM, so get enough for your needs upfront.

 Another option to consider is the Framework Laptop 13 (2023), a modular laptop designed to be easily repairable and upgradeable.
 You can buy every component in this 13-inch ultraportable from Framework, and they even provide manuals to guide you through the replacement process.
 It has a bright 3:2 display, a good 1080p webcam, and a modular port system that lets you swap out the ports to adapt to any situation.
 The keyboard feels tactile but requires a fair amount of force to actuate the keys, causing fatigue, and the touchpad isn't as responsive as the HP's.
-Also, depending on where you live, it may be hard to get this laptop because it's only available on Framework's website.
+Also, depending on where you live, it may be hard to get this laptop because it's only available to buy on Framework's website.

 See our review